Unit rationale, description and aim

 Graduate Capabilities GC1, GC2, GC3, GC4, GC6, GC7, GC10

-Purpose – Students create and justify a scalable, ethically responsible solution to a real-world challenge using MapReduce and other techniques.
-Reflects on societal impact and sustainability.
+Students create and justify an efficient and ethically responsible solution to a real-world challenge using appropriate data structures and algorithms.
+Students reflect on scalability and ethical implications conceptually.

 Weighting